liferay/liferay-docs/userGuide/en/chapters/03-advanced-web-content-management.markdown

 You also want your content to be found easily by your users.
 This is done through tags and categories.

-Additionally, you may want to create content and send it through a review and approve process weeks before you want it displayed on the web site.
+Additionally, you may want to create content and send it through an approval and reviewal process weeks before you want it displayed on the web site.
 Liferay gives you this flexibility with the *Schedule* and *Workflow* features.

 #### Scheduling Web Content [](id=lp-6-1-ugen03-scheduling-web-content-0)